openworm/org.geppetto.docs/source/build.rst

 ``mvn install -P master``

-Some optimisation tasks are perform to optimise Geppetto performance and security.
+Some optimisation tasks are applied to the org.geppetto.frontend bundle to optimise performance and security.
+To see the difference between profiles havea look at org.geppetto.frontend/src/main/webapp/package.json.

 Overriding Geppetto Parameters with mvn
 =========

-Geppetto configuration settings can be overwritten by passing the parameters in the mvn install command.
-Find as follow an example:
+Geppetto configuration settings can be overwritten by passing the parameters to the "mvn install" command.
+An example follows:

 ``mvn install "-DcontextPath=theearth" "-DuseSsl=true" "-Dembedded=true" "-DembedderURL=universe,milkyway"``